On the possible role of condensation-related hydrostatic pressure adjustments in intensification and weakening of tropical cyclones: Results

 \section{Results}

-The median, lower and upper quartiles for storms weakening over land are $I = -14$ ($-30$, $-5.5$) hPa~day$^{-1}$, while their maximum concurrent precipitation is $gP_m = 7.7$ ($4$, $14$) hPa~day$^{-1}$.
-For storms intensifying over land $I = 4$ ($2$, $6$) hPa~day$^{-1}$ and $gP_m = 9.1$ ($3$, $17$) hPa~day$^{-1}$ (Fig.~\ref{bwc}).
+The median, lower and upper quartiles for storms weakening over land are $I = -16$ ($-32$, $-8$) hPa~day$^{-1}$, while their maximum concurrent precipitation is $gP_m = 8$ ($4$, $14$) hPa~day$^{-1}$.
+For storms intensifying over land $I = 4$ ($4$, $8$) hPa~day$^{-1}$ and $gP_m = 11$ ($5$, $14$) hPa~day$^{-1}$ (Fig.~\ref{bwc}).

 Intensification rates shown in Fig.~\ref{bwc} describe changes of the minimum surface pressure and thus correspond to the central pressure tendency in the axisymmetric model of \citet{sparks22a}.
 Minimum surface pressure by definition changes faster than the mean surface pressure.
-Thus applying Eq.~\eqref{dpdt1} to the circle $r \le r_P$ and neglecting the precipitation term in Eq.~\eqref{dpdt1} should overestimate the absolute magnitude of $\pt \overline{p}/\pt t$ in the weakening storms by at least $gP_m/|I|\times 100\% \simeq 50\%$ and underestimate it in intensifying storms by $gP_m/|I| \times 100\%=220\%$.
-For storms weakening and intensifying over the ocean, the corresponding inaccuracies would be remarkably similar at $140\%$ and $150\%$ (Fig.~\ref{bwc}).
+Thus applying Eq.~\eqref{dpdt1} to the circle $r \le r_P$ and neglecting the precipitation term in Eq.~\eqref{dpdt1} should overestimate the absolute magnitude of $\pt \overline{p}/\pt t$ by at least $gP_m/|I|\times 100\% \simeq 50\%$ in the weakening storms and by $275\%$ in the intensifying storms on land.
+For storms weakening and intensifying over the ocean, the corresponding inaccuracies would be remarkably similar at $130\%$ and $120\%$ (Fig.~\ref{bwc}).
+According to Eq.~\eqref{dpdt1a}, this implies that, in both weakening and intensifying storms, the vertically integrated air convergence is generally \textit{positive}, such that the sign of the pressure tendency is determined by the absolute magnitude of the precipitation rate.

-Figure~\ref{bwc2} shows that the radius of maximum precipitation $r_P$ is somewhat larger than the radius of maximum wind $r_m$ that \citet{sparks22a} considered in their model, Eq.~\eqref{st}.
-Precipitation within the radius of maximum wind $\overline{P}(r_m)$ is, by definition, lower than $P_m$.
-It was $g\overline{P}(r_m)= 5.5$ ($2$, $11$) hPa~day$^{-1}$ for weakening and $g\overline{P}(r_m)= 6.2$ ($2$, $12$) hPa~day$^{-1}$ for intensifying storms over land.
-The median, lower and upper quartiles for the ratio $g\overline{P}(r_m)/|I|\times 100\%$ were $40$ ($13$, $100$)\% for weakening and $160$ ($50$, $290$)\% for intensifying storms.
-This means that in both weakening and intensifying storms the vertically integrated air convergence is generally {\it positive}, such that the sign of the pressure tendency is decided by the absolute magnitude of precipitation rate.
+Figure~\ref{bwc2} shows that the radius of maximum precipitation, $r_P$, is somewhat larger than the radius of maximum wind, $r_m$, considered by \citet{sparks22a} in their model [Eq.~\eqref{st}].
+By definition, precipitation within the radius of maximum wind, $\overline{P}_{k}(r_m)$, is lower than $\overline{P}_{k}(r_P)$.
+For storms over land, the median (lower, upper) quartiles of $gP_r$ were $4.9$ ($2.6$, $10$)~hPa~day$^{-1}$ for weakening storms and $6$ ($3.3$, $10$)~hPa~day$^{-1}$ for intensifying storms.
+The median (lower, upper) quartiles of $gP_r/|I|\times 100\%$ were $32$ ($13$, $69$)\% and $120$ ($36$, $220$)\% for weakening and intensifying storms, respectively.